 - Learn more about trafficking marijuana laws (NRS 453.339)

 No one under age 21 may possess weed in Nevada.
-The only exception is people with medical marijuana cards.
+The only exception is if you have a medical marijuana card.

 Yes.
 Nevada law prohibits drunk driving and drugged driving.
 Even if the driver is not impaired, it is DUI per se to drive with the following pot levels: